Covid-19, CoronaVirus and WEDDINGS

 Weddings in Toronto, and Ontario

 I am available for weddings and ceremonies in most of Toronto, particularly downtown, and at other locations in Ontario by request.
-(Also at my little cottage in Stratford).
+(Also in Stratford, ON, all year round).
 Just send me a message with your date & location, or send this enquiry form and I’ll be happy to answer questions, chat about your plans, and send sample ceremonies, wedding ideas, and a fee schedule.
 If I’m booked, I’ll refer you to other Humanist officiants, who will perform similar ceremonies.

 Mary Beaty, Humanist Officiant, B.A., B.Ed., M.L.S.
 OHS